 Training & Education

-The goal of the committee is to promote cycling in Calgary with the aim of Calgary becoming a world-class bicycle-friendly city by:
+Though each Task Force has specific roles, they all work together to promote cycling in Calgary with the aim of Calgary becoming a world-class cycling city by:

-- Offering information on the state of cycling in Calgary for cyclists and non-cyclists alike;
+Offering information on the state of cycling in Calgary to cyclists and non-cyclists

-- Engaging in special projects to complement the City’s efforts to improve cycling in Calgary.
+Engaging in projects that complement the City’s efforts to improve cycling

-- Volunteer in your Community.
+Volunteer in your Community.
 Community volunteers are the go-to people for local issues in Calgary’s communities (in the sense of neighborhoods, major employers, etc.).
-Calgary’s big, and we need people who know the ins and outs of Calgary’s communities, have or would like to build connections to Community Associations and councillors (aldermen), and generally be Bike Calgary’s eyes and ears in the communities.
+Calgary’s big, and we need people who know the ins and outs of Calgary’s communities, have or would like to build connections to Community Associations and councillors (aldermen), and generally be Bike Calgary’s eyes and ears.
 You can make a change in your community!

-- Contact the Advocacy Committee.
+- Contact us.
 Write to email@example.com for more information.